silentorb/marloth-story/books/fairytale/part4.md

 "We're here to rescue Adelle." said James.

 "You're still after the princess?
-Getting stabbed and thrown into an endless abyss wasn't enough for you, eh?
+Getting stabbed and thrown into an endless abyss wasn't enough for you?
 Well good luck with that.
 What makes you think she's here in the City?"

 "I can sense her." said James.
 "Somehow I know she is somewhere around